Study Abroad Opportunities

 The Columbia University in London Program, under the direction of Columbia's Department of English and Comparative Literature, is in partnership with Queen Mary University of London (QMUL).
 The program is offered in the fall term and is open to Columbia and Barnard undergraduates from all disciplines.

 One faculty member from Columbia's English and Comparative Literature department leads the program.
 That faculty member crafts and teaches a version of the program's Global Seminar, London as Literature, that draws upon their areas of expertise.
 The Global Seminar gives students the opportunity to study and contextualize literary texts in their immediate geographical and cultural settings.
-This allows students not only to deepen their understanding of the works, but also the city itself
+This allows students to deepen their understanding not only of the works, but also of the city itself.

 In addition to the Columbia-taught Global Seminar, students enroll in two or three QMUL courses.
 QMUL offers coursework across a broad range of disciplines, including physical and natural sciences, engineering, humanities, and social sciences.